Paper Love: Held Together by Folds, Glue, and Softness

 This memorial created a space for colleagues to place their collective grief.

 Grief is lighter when we hold each other.
 Our trees, our waterfalls, our cranes — they’re just vessels.
-Our hope is that others will find their own ways to honor and remember, to create small sanctuaries of care in the places that forget to pause.
+Our hope is that others will find their own ways to honor and remember, to create small sanctuaries of care in places that so often forget to pause.

 Love deserves that space.
 So do we.